-Two old fishermen sat on a log staring into the inky darkness draped over a cove at the end of a long, winding path that cut through the woods.
-They lit cigarettes and kicked out their legs, stretching their aching knees and arthritis.
-The air was crisp and dry, but comfortable and unusual in August, for most fishermen sought to avoid the discomforts of the hottest summer month and the vicious gnats and cinder worms upon their descent into the intertidal zone at dusk, indoors.
+Two old fishermen sat on a log staring into the darkness draped over a cove at the end of a long, winding path that cut through the woods.
+They lit cigarettes and kicked out their legs, stretching their aching knees laced arthritis.
+The air was crisp and dry, but comfortable and unusual in August, when most fishermen sought to avoid the discomforts of the hottest summer month indoors as the vicious gnats and cinder worms descending into the intertidal zone at dusk.
 The fishermen liked the cove because they’d done well there and seemed to always hold fish throughout the years.
-The stars shone down on them brightly and one fell out of the sky into the sea, diagonal, across the horizon.
+The stars shone down on them and one fell out of the sky into the sea, diagonal, across the horizon.

-“The last one was nearly four minutes long,” Todd said.
+“The last one was nearly four minutes long,” Todd said, staring at the sky.

-He inhaled a string of smoke and blew it out into still air watching it disintegrate into the lights in the sky.
-The tide was in as the old men exercised the patience they’d gained over many years of fishing together and spending too much time trying to catch fish outside of the times they were easy to catch.
+He inhaled a string of smoke and blew it out into still air watching it disintegrate into the lights in the murk.
+The tide was in.
+The old men exercised the patience they’d gained over many years of fishing together and spending too much time trying to catch fish outside of the times they were easy to catch.
 The waves tumbled and turned shelter pebbles and shells in rhythmic and steady repetition.
-The chords of the sea sounded like music to Galen, who was lost in memories of the nights when he and Todd caught so many fish in the cove they’d lost count of time until they were forced to stop when the sun had risen and their position had been compromised by the sun in the sky.
+The chords of the sea sounded like music to Galen, who was lost in memories of the nights when he and Todd caught so many fish in the cove they’d lost track of time until they were forced to stop when the sun had risen and their position had been compromised by the sun in the sky.

 “They appear to be getting bigger,” Galen said.

 “They’re all over the place tonight,” Todd said.
 “And I am certain they’ll be the last thing I think about before I get planted in the ground.”

 “Planted?
 No-drift,” Galen said.